rpgyumyum/Twitch2YT/README.md

 ## Usage
 After following the installation steps you can execute the binary ```$ ./TWITCH``` If Selenium has any issue increase the sleep time or make sure none of those pesky YouTube suggestion boxes pop up and interfere with the webdriver.

+# TODO
+- [ ] dont use sql to form bubbles seems weird
+- [ ] cache game and boradcaster id
+- [ ] cache OAuth token
+- [ ] getClipJsonData then downloadClipsfromJson